Deep Kernel Representation for Image Reconstruction in PET: Computer Simulation Validation

 \subsection{Reconstruction Methods}

-The simuated dynamic data were reconstructed using four different methods: (1) standard ML-EM reconstruction; (2) existing kernel method without learning \cite{Wang2015}; (3) proposed deep kernel method with online training of the feature extraction; and (4) the deep image prior (DIP) reconstruction method \cite{Gong2019} as a recent representative of nonlinear neural network-based reconstruction methods.
+The simuated dynamic data were reconstructed using four different methods: (1) standard ML-EM reconstruction; (2) existing kernel EM \cite{Wang2015}; (3) the deep image prior (DIP) reconstruction method \cite{Gong2019} as a recent representative of nonlinear neural network-based reconstruction methods; and (4) proposed deep kernel method with single-subject online training of the feature extraction module. \txtb{The deep kernel method was trained separately for each of the 20 noisy data realizations.} All reconstructions were run for 200 iterations with a uniform initial image.

-The image prior for the kernel methods and DIP were the composite images obtained from three composite frames, each with 20 min scan duration, using the approach described in \cite{Wang2015}.
-For the conventional kernel method, the setting was the same as empirically optimized in \cite{Wang2015}.
-The DIP method was implemented in a way similar to \cite{Gong2019} but was adapted to use the composite image prior data as the input of the U-net.
+The image priors for the kernel methods were the composite images obtained from four composite frames, each with 5 min scan.
+For the conventional kernel method, pixel intensity values extracted from the composite images {\txtb{$\{\z_m\}$}} were used to form the feature vector $\f$ for generating the kernel matrix $\K$ using kNN with $k=48$ in the same way as used in \cite{Wang2015}.

+The DIP method was implemented using the alternating direction method of multipliers (ADMM) in a way similar to \cite{Gong2019} but was adapted to use the composite image prior data as the input of the U-net.
+Within each outer iteration, 4 iterations were used for solving the penalized-likelihood image reconstruction problem and 50 iterations were used for the image-domain DIP learning.
+These settings were empirically optimized for obtaining stable results \txtb{across different time frames} according to the image mean squared error (MSE) in our experiments.
+The effect of the ADMM hyper-parameter $\rho$ was also investigated and $ \rho= 5\times10^{-6}$ was chosen to obtain nearly optimal image MSE.

-In the deep kernel method, the low-count images $\{\tilde{\z}_m\}$ were obtained by using one-tenth of the counts in each composite frame.
-Five hundred iterations were used for the training with the learning rate set to $10^{-2}$.
-The $k$ in kNN for defining the neighborhood $\{\mathcal{N}_j\}$ was set to be 200 for nearly optimal performance.
+In the deep kernel method, the low-count images $\{\tilde{\z}_m\}$ were obtained by using one-tenth of the counts in each composite frame $\z_m$. \txtb{ML-EM was used to reconstruct the image pair $\{\tilde{\z}_m\}$ and $\{\z_m\}$ for training}.
+The $k$ in kNN for defining the neighborhood $\{\mathcal{N}_j\}$ was set to be 200 for optimized image MSE performance.
+For implementation, the tomographic reconstruction step was implemented in MATLAB and the deep kernel training step was implemented in PyTorch, both on a PC with an Intel i9-9920X CPU with 64GB RAM and a NVIDIA GeForce RTX 2080Ti GPU.
+Three hundred iterations were used for the training step with the learning rate set to $10^{-3}$. \txtb{The Kaiming initialization method\cite{He2015} was used for each convolutional layer and uniform initialization was used for each BN layer.}